 It may have a huge ingredient list, but does it work?

-In this review, we looked strictly at pre workout supplements.
-We have reviewed post workout recovery supplements, weight loss/gain aids, protein supplements and energy aids in other section of the website.
+In this review, we looked strictly at pre-workout supplements.
+We have reviewed post-workout recovery supplements, weight loss/ weight gain aids, protein supplements and energy aids in other sections of the website.

 Some of the products in this review have extra benefits, but in order to make the list, each product had to do one thing well: prepare you for your workout by increasing its effectiveness.